-Profiles: IC; pilot installation
+Profiles: IC; production installation

 Due to the recent ONC initiative to harmonize the CDA template guidance, entitled the CDA Consolidation (C-CDA) project, resulting in a CDA ballot in Fall 2011, the IHE PCC content profiles utilizing CDA that were planning to be utilized in USA interoperability initiatives are now expected to reflect the results of this new HL7 Ballot result.
 This C-CDA initiative in 2011-2012 has a direct impact on the further deployment of the PCC Content Profiles, at least in the USA.
 This initiative established a harmonized set of data section templates/OIDs related to specific HL7 CCD-based document types identified in the ONC-sponsored projects, e.g. Transitions of Care.
 The approach taken for the incorporation of the results of this USA-based C-CDA initiative on the complete set of PCC Content Profiles, which are intended for use by the international HIT community, is to support either the USA-specific C-CDA templates or those previously included in the PCC content profile (see Summary of Future Plans below).